While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Stability in `Perfect' Settings

 In the previous section, we considered the given model of a single speculator facing imperfectly elastic demand for STBL.
 We now consider idealized settings, in which STBL demand is perfectly elastic and/or unlimited speculator supply exists.
+In these idealized settings, we demonstrate that stablecoin can be interpreted as well-stabilized.